 We’re proud to note that many nonprofits have done an admirable job of adapting to work in the wake of the COVID-19 crisis.
 Largely, that’s meant going remote, with nonprofits setting up systems allowing their employees to work from the quarantined comfort of their own homes.
+However, the impact of COVID-19 on nonprofit cybersecurity is clear.

 The success of the quick switch has been encouraging to see – but there’s a dark side to the speedy transition, too.
 Rapid change, in combination with the emotive impact of the crisis itself, has opened up a world of opportunity for cybercriminals to prey on technical and social vulnerabilities.